Photo: Tacoma Preservation Society

 The South Australian government foresaw the value in this industry and initiated a survey of tuna fish stocks using the F.V.
 Tacoma and fishing expertise from the United States of America.
 The survey revealed that masses of tuna schools passed through the Great Australian Bight; thus, highlighting a relatively unexploited, valuable industry.

 In the years following there was an influx of European immigrants, particularly from Croatia.
 These immigrants led the expansion of the fishing industry in Port Lincoln.
 By the early 1960s Australia was catching 8000 tonnes of SBT using the line and pole method.

 In 1979 fishery biologists warned that the fishery was fully exploited.
 The parental biomass was found to be reducing at an alarming rate (30% of its pre-exploitation size), which would ultimately result in poor recruitment of juvenile SBT to the fishery in subsequent years.
 Furthermore, there was evidence that the overall global SBT catch was beginning to decline.
-Even though Australia peaked in 1982, at the same time the Japanese catch of 40,000 tonnes was half that of its peak in 1962.
+Australia SBT catch peaked in 1982; however, at the same time the Japanese catch of 40,000 tonnes was half that of its peak in 1962.
 This highlights how overall the SBT stock was decreasing.